cjus/node-neo4j-presentation/presentation/teleprompt.md

 It's a great way to learn about Neo and later create and test your data models.

-The dashboard is an indispensable tool :and: a real pleasure to use.
+The [dashboard] is :an: indispensable tool :and: a real pleasure to use.

-Here we see a dashboard view which allows us to enter [queries] and graphically see the results.
+Here we see a dashboard view which allows us to enter [queries] and [graphically] see the results.

-Looking closely at this screenshot you can see many of the concepts we've encountered in this talk.
+Looking [closely] at this screenshot you can see many of the concepts we've :encountered: in this talk.

 Connecting to the dashboard is as simple as pointing your browser to http localhost port 7474